yizhang2020/adb.sh/README.md

 * **logs** : shortcut of **adb -s \<dsn\> logcat**
 * **screen_shot**: take a screenshot, save it in the local file system
 * **getprop**: shortcut of **adb -s \<dsn\> shell getprop**, the property file will be saved as text file in local file system
+* **secinfo**: a comprehensive list of security configuration on the device.
+It combines data from system property and current kernel status

 ## Install
 There is no actual "install" for this tool set.